FOSSEE/sdes-stscripts/Version_Control/vcs2/vcs2.rst

 And the answers,

- 1. If you have deleted files, hg status will show you the status code !.
-You ca
+ 1. If you have deleted files, hg status will show you the status code !
- 2. The revision number is a handy notation that is only valid in that repositor
+ 2. The revision number is a handy notation that is only valid in that repository.
+The hexadecimal string is the permanent, unchanging identifier that will always identify that exact changeset in every copy of the repository.
  3. If you have set the EMAIL environment variable, this will be used.
-Next, Mer
+Next, Mercurial will query your system to find out your local user name and host name, and construct a username from these components.
+Since this often results in a username that is not very useful, it will print a warning if it has to do this.
+If all of these mechanisms fail, Mercurial will fail, printing an error message.
+In this case, it will not let you commit until you set up a username.

 ..
 L25